tjmckinley/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAgeSpace/JASMINcode/README.md

 **Note**: the final `plotEnsembleTrajectories.R` call must use the `job_lookup.txt` file from the `runPlotAgg`/`setupSLURM.R` call above.
-Hence you might need to re-run this original call if e.g. any of the orignal runs had failed and needed to be re-run (in which case `job_lookup.txt` would be different).
+Hence you might need to re-run this original call if e.g. any of the original runs had failed and needed to be re-run (in which case `job_lookup.txt` would be different).